rebeccaestes/react-tutorial/tutorial.md

 * We're calling the properties that we're iterating through `favoriteProps` (this could be anything, as long as you're consistent and name it the same thing on the next line).
 * We're returning what looks like a made-up element: `<AFavoriteThing />`.
 What we're really returning, though, is <em>an instance of the </em><strong>component</strong> called AFavoriteThing - one for each instance of `this.props.books` in our data.
-* Inside of `<AFavoriteThing />`, we're passing in this weird-looking `{...favoriteProps}`.
-Well, we're iterating through this.props.books within ListOfThings, and in order to render the component that AFavoriteThing will generate, AFavoriteThing needs to be able to access the properties ListOfThings is giving it.
-By including `{...favoriteProps}`, AFavoriteThing has access to the properties it needs for each iteration.
+* Inside of `<AFavoriteThing />`, we're including this this weird-looking `{...favoriteProps}` line.
+This is because we're iterating through this.props.books within ListOfThings, and in order to render its component, AFavoriteThing needs to be able to access the properties ListOfThings is generating.
+By including `{...favoriteProps}`, we're passing these properties to AFavoriteThing the properties.
  * You could pass each property individually, but that's pretty tedious.
 This structure gives you a shortcut.

+There's one last thing you should do for this mapping function to work.
+Since we're now accessing the properties defined in our `favorites` object in ListOfThings, not AFavoriteThing, we need to change `var element = React.createElement(AFavoriteThing, favorites);
+` to `var element = React.createElement(ListOfThings, favorites);`.
+Remember, whenever AFavoriteThings needs to use the data from `favorites`, we've instructed ListOfThings to give it to them.